Eilean Donan Castle Visitor Guide

 The first known inhabitants on the island were a Christian order who dedicated a church to the 7th-century Saint Donnan of Eigg, but it wasn’t until the 13th century that the island changed from a site of religious worship to a fortified castle.

-Around this time Scotland was under frequent attacks from Norse expeditions that were moving in from the Western Isles, so the Scots ruler Alexander II decreed that a castle was necessary at the point where the three great lochs meet in order to defend his realm.
+Around this time, Scotland was under frequent attacks from Norse expeditions that were moving in from the Western Isles, so the Scottish ruler Alexander II decreed that a castle was necessary at the point where the three great lochs meet in order to defend his realm.
+The first iteration of Eilean Donan Castle was a sizable fortification with seven towers connected by curtain walls that circled the entire island.

-At this time the castle was inhabited by several Jacobite commanders accompanied by a garrison of sympathetic Spanish soldiers, and it was rumoured that an enormous stockpile of gunpowder was secreted away inside the castle walls.
+Clans Mackenzie and MacRae primarily used Eilean Donan Castle as a stronghold over time, but the Jacobite uprising in the early 18th century ultimately brought it to an end.
+At this time, the castle was inhabited by several Jacobite commanders accompanied by a garrison of sympathetic Spanish soldiers, and it was rumoured that an enormous stockpile of gunpowder was secreted away inside the castle walls.

-The commanding officer of the British forces gave the order to blow the castle up (which was achieved with devastating effect) and the fortification was completely destroyed in the process.
+The commanding officer of the British forces gave the order to blow the castle up, and the fortification was completely destroyed in the process.

 Castle Exploration: Eilean Donan Castle is the quintessential Scottish fortress.
 Immerse yourself in its history from the grandeur of the Banqueting Hall to the stunning views over Loch Duich from the courtyard.